a2htray/gorabbitmq/docs/AMQP.md

 **Binding**: a virtual link between an exchange and a queue.
 It enables messages flow from an exchange to a queue.

+## Routing

+A routing strategy determines which queue (or queues) the message will be routed to.
+The routing strategy bases its decision on a routing key (a free form string) and potentially on message meta-information.
+You can think the routing key as an address that the exchange uses to route the messages.

 # Traffic cost

 Establishing a connection is costly.
 The handshake process for an AMQP connection requires at least seven TCP packets.
 Each